rvennam/kube-code-camp/exercise-3/README.md

 1. In the **Workloads** tab, you can see the resources that you created.
 From this tab, you can continually refresh and see that the health check is working.

 2. In the **Pods** section of the **Workloads** tab you can see how many times the pods are restarted when the containers in them are re-created.
 You might happen to catch errors in the dashboard, indicating that the health check caught a problem.
-Give it a few minutes and refresh again.
+Give it a few seconds and refresh again.
 You see the number of restarts changes for each pod.

 3. When you are done exploring the Kubernetes dashboard, in your CLI, enter `CTRL+C` to exit the `proxy` command.